Enterprise-CMCS/managed-care-review/docs/Configuration.md

 **Expected variables and their usage across the application**
 ### /configuration/email/emailSource
-This is the application-wide email sender.
+*[same in all env]* This is the application-wide email sender.

-### /configuration/email/ratesAddresses
-These are group-wide emails for teams that look at rate related submissions
-### /configuration/email/reviewTeamAddresses
+### /configuration/email/oactdmcpshared
-These are group-wide emails for review team.
+*[same in all env]* This is a static reference to the oactdmcp shared address.
 ### /configuration/email/devTeamHelpAddress
-This the help address displayed in the application across environments for the dev team.
+*[same in all env]* This the help address displayed in the application across environments for contacting the dev team.
+In this this is the dev team CMS address.

 ### /configuration/email/rateHelpAddress
-This the help address displayed in the application across environments for the rates team.
+*[same in all env]* This the help address displayed in the application across environments for contacting the rates team.
+In prod, this is the OACT-DMCP shared rate inbox.

 ### /configuration/email/reviewHelpAddress
-This the help address displayed in the application across environments for the review team team.
+*[same in all env]* This the help address displayed in the application across environments for contacting the review team team.
+In prod, this is the DMCO inbox.

+### /configuration/email/ratesAddresses
+*[environment specific]* List of group-wide emails for the teams follow rate related submissions.
+In prod, this is the OACT inbox.
+### /configuration/email/reviewTeamAddresses
+*[environment specific]* List of group-wide emails for the review team.
+They receive emails for all submissions.
+In prod, this is the OACT-DMCP shared rate inbox, the DMCO inbox, and two addresses associated with MC-Review team to make sure we are following communications.

 ### /configuration/**[state abbreviation]**/stateanalysts/email
-These are email addresses for analysts specific to a state.
+*[environment specific]* These are email addresses for analysts specific to a state.
 Use lower-cased state abbreviations as defined in `StateCodeType`